MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 ~~~

-Actually, this can be considered a paired sample t-test.
-Since the values can be paired up by operator.
+Actually, this can be considered a paired sample t-test, since the values can be paired up by operator.
+By default `t.test` performs an unpaired t test.
+We see in the documentation (`?t.test`) that we can give `paired=TRUE` as an argument in order to perform a paired t-test.

 ~~~{.r}